Yahya-Saleh/Projects/C++/General purpose/Sum value 2/ReadMe.md

 # Sum value 2

-An improvement in [sum value](../Sum%20value) where the program takes in two positive integers and prints out the sum from the former to the later inclusively.
+An improvement on [sum value](../Sum%20value) where the program takes in two positive integers and prints out the sum from the former to the later inclusively.

 ## Execution